GibsonWaheire/major_ea-scalper/TickBasedScalper/README.md

 ### Tick-Based Entry Methods

 1. **Micro Price Movement (Default)**
-   - Opens trades when price moves X pips from last tick
+   - Opens trades when price moves X **points** from the last tick
-   - Direction based on price movement direction
+   - Direction based on price movement direction (or preferred direction)
-   - Can open both directions simultaneously (hedge mode)
+   - Locks the basket to a single direction until it closes

-2. **Random Hedge**
+2. **Random Direction**
-   - Opens BUY and SELL simultaneously
-   - Creates instant hedge positions
-   - Relies on basket profit closure
+   - Chooses a direction per cycle (respecting preferred direction)
+   - Useful for fast testing without directional bias

 3. **Spread-Based**
    - Opens when spread is tight (half of max)